chinenye1/Sunday-School-Attendance-App/README.md

 - As a user, I want to be able to add/remove a student to/from a class
 - As a user, I want to be able to add/remove a teacher to/from a class
 - As a user, I want to be able to be able to view all the people (teacher and students) that are present in class
-- As a user, I want to be able to take attendance of the students and teachers present in class
+- As a user, I want to be able to take attendance (i.e., count the number) of the students and teachers in class
 - As a user, I want to be able to clear a class, as in to remove all teachers and students that are part of a class